Browsing 10 - 20 results of 62 programs from project - Miscellaneous

 Like your own two eyes, the two video cameras atop the screen are separated by a short distance.
 Both views are projected simultaneously onto the screen.

+Come play at the Exploratorium!
+Now open at Pier 15 in San Francisco.
 Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
 This buoy will be anchored near the Exploratorium for six months, monitoring the acid levels of the bay and transmitting data to NOAA via satellite.
 This research will give NOAA scientists a better understanding of how the rising acid levels in the ocean are affecting very diverse things such as fish behavior, larvae development, and even plankton.
 As part of the festivities in honor of the Exploratorium's opening at Pier 15, Obscura Digital, internationally recognized creative technology innovators, transformed the historic façade of Pier 15 into a spectacular, interactive odyssey through micro and macro phenomena on multiple time scales.
-Homegrown, handmade and hands-on, there’s no place in the world like the Exploratorium.
-Now that we’re open at Pier 15, there’s more to explore than ever before.
-Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
-See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.